psyc/perlpsyc/README.txt

 *) psycmp3 unfortunately depends on a non-free mp3 engine from 1998.
    You may want to await an adaptation to a free framework.

-*) remotor is a useful Tor controller with or without PSYC server

 Websites: